ni/monodrive-documentation/docs/Simulator.md

 ## Starting in the Simulator

 Through a monoDrive Client, users may control specific vehicle behavior.
-Below are three demonstrations of the starting map in Replay mode.
-The first example, comes from the pilot example in our LabVIEW Client.
-The second and third examples show vehicle behaviors for two different set-ups in the map.
+Below are three demonstrations of the Almono map in Replay mode.
+These examples show vehicle behaviors for three different set-ups in the map.

 <div class="img_container">